Skip to main content

 Upper secondary schools (střední školy) and conservatoires (konzervatoře) use both continuous assessment and final assessment of pupils in a school report.

 There are no examinations at the end of the academic year.
-The Maturita examination (maturitní zkouška), carried out in spring 2011, was the first nationwide test.
+The standardised (state) part of the Maturita examination (maturitní zkouška), carried out in spring 2011, was the first nationwide test.
 Since 2015, the Czech School Inspectorate (CSI) has carried out regularly so-called surveys on pupils' educational results, which determine how pupils of upper secondary perform in individual educational fields and what is the level of their literacies.
 The survey always includes only a sample of schools, its purpose is to determine the quality of the educational process both at the level of school and the entire educational system.

 The Education Act states that rules of assessment of educational outcomes of pupils are a part of a school's School Code (školní řád), issued by the school head.
 Rules of assessment are approved by the school council (školská rada).
 The Decree on Secondary Education and Education in Conservatoires stipulates rules that must be based on requirements of the framework and school education programmes and what they should include.